Before you join or participate

 We may use spam scoring, honeypot fields, rate limits, IP/email/phone checks, content filters, duplicate detection, referral-fraud checks, manual moderation, safety flags and other controls to protect the service request boards, profiles, customers, providers, students and referrers.
 We may silently hold, hide, reject, limit or review suspicious submissions without explaining the specific detection method.

 We may prevent provider visibility until a request has passed moderation.
-Internal spam scores, moderation notes, risk flags and fraud checks are operational records and are not public ratings.
+Spam checks, moderation notes, risk reviews and fraud checks are business records and are not public ratings.

 Quick Help repair scope, estimates and risk notice